psu13/mutable-hakyll/posts/carbonara.md

 its own fat for a while.
 When it's done deglaze the pan with white wine and reduce for a few minutes.

 Meanwhile, cook the spaghetti.
-You should cook around a half a pound to a pound of pasta, give or take.
+This recipe is calibrated to about a pound of pasta, give or take.

 While the pasta cooks, crack three eggs into a bowl and beat them.
 Add salt and pepper to taste.
 This will not take that long, so when you are done grate about a cup or a bit more